 It’s also the best place in Dominica to go scuba diving and free diving – which I got to try for the first time during my trip!

 Along the pebbly shore in Soufriere is one of my favorite ‘hot spring’ experiences in Dominica.
 It’s called Bubble Beach Spa, and they’ve trapped the geothermal-heated water with makeshift rock borders to create a unique spa experience.

 There’s a bar there as well, so you can kick back with a local drink and soak in the hot water.
 It’s very relaxing and free to use if you get a drink.

 Nestled on the northern coast of Dominica, Hampstead Beach is a pristine and unspoiled slice of paradise.
 The beach is known for its gold with black-speckled sand and the lush greenery that frames the shoreline.
 It was one of the filming sets for Pirates of the Caribbean ‘Dead Man’s Chest!’

 What to do in Dominica beyond the beaches

-If you are coming to the Caribbean to relax on beaches, Dominica’s probably not the best Caribbean island for you.
+If you are visiting the Caribbean to relax on beaches, Dominica’s probably not the best Caribbean island for you.
 Instead, I would go to Barbados or Antigua.
-However, if you’re looking for lots of adventure with a side of beaches – then Dominica is a great choice!
+However, if you’re looking for lots of adventure with a side of beaches, Dominica is a great choice!